prot0s34/simple-ssh-manager/README.md

 - [ ] make release?
 - [ ] make CI/Actions?
 - [ ] refac Hosts struct and optimize struct pass and use
+- [ ] add echo "connected to $hostname" on each jumphost on the way to target host

 ### TO FIX:
 - "Recovered from panic: runtime error: index out of range [n] with length n" after quit app with 'q'